 - Encouraging conversation in school and at home about college planning

-- Identifying students who are likely to succeed in AP courses
+- Identifying students likely to succeed in AP

 Note: The PSAT/NMSQT and the PSAT 10 are the same test, offered at different times of year.
 The PSAT/NMSQT is only offered in the fall.
-The National Merit Scholarship Program uses only the PSAT/NMSQT — not the PSAT 10 — to screen candidates for its scholarships.
+The National Merit Scholarship Program uses only the PSAT/NMSQT―not the PSAT 10―to screen candidates for scholarships.

 Resources for Educators

-- For Educators: Find the information, tools, and resources you need to help students prepare for the assessments and get ready for college.
+- For Educators: Find information, tools, and resources to prepare students for the assessments and get them ready for college.

 - Accessing Scores: Learn how to access scores on the integrated score reporting portal and get important news about benchmarks and percentiles.

-- SAT School Day: Get more details about how SAT School Day works and watch a video about how it can benefit students.
+- SAT School Day: Learn how SAT School Day works, and watch a video about how it benefits students.

 Resources for Students and Parents

-- Khan Academy®: Every student in the world now has access to high-quality test practice for free.
-Get the inside scoop on the SAT, and build your own personalized practice program today.
+- Khan Academy: Every student worldwide can access high-quality test practice for free.
+Get the inside scoop on the SAT, and build your personalized practice plan today.

-- Daily Practice App for the SAT: Make practice part of your routine — any place, any time.
-Answer a question a day on the free Daily Practice for the New SAT app and get immediate feedback.
+- Daily Practice App for the SAT: Make practice part of your routine―any place, any time.
+Answer a question a day on the free Daily Practice for the New SAT app for immediate feedback.

-- CollegeGo App: This free app guides you through finding, applying to, and going to the right college for you.
+- CollegeGo App: This free app guides you find, apply to, and get into the right college for you.

-- Student Search Service: When you take the SAT or any SAT Suite of Assessment tests, you can opt in to this free program.
-It connects you with colleges and universities across the country who are looking for students like you.
+- Student Search Service: When you take the SAT or any SAT Suite of Assessment test, you can opt in to this free program.
+It connects you with U.S. colleges and universities looking for students like you.